 (A) The opacity of emissions from the coke-side of an oven to be pushed, before the first movement of the coke from the oven to the coke car begins, shall not exceed twenty percent (20%).
 The opacity shall be determined on an instantaneous basis at the top of the battery.
 The observer shall be positioned outside of the quench car rails.
-(D) The approximate formation shall be appreciate of the provide the transformation of the transformation of
+(D) The approximate formation shall be a provide a state of the provide a state of the coke car begins and the provide a state of the state of the provide a state of the st